Metered Aerosol (CFC-Free)

 If you have trouble remembering to use your medicine, ask your pharmacist for some hints.

-If you have Asthma Action Plan that you have agreed with your doctor, follow it closely at all times.
+If you have an Asthma or COPD Action Plan that you have agreed with your doctor, follow it closely at all times.

 Continue using Atrovent Metered Aerosol for as long as your doctor or pharmacist tells you.